 Complaints are recorded in a Cleanaway 'Incident Non-Conformance Report' and transferred to an incident recording system (known as Myosh).

-One complaint was received for the site during the reporting period.
-This related to overgrown vegetation at the property.
-A copy of the Complaints Register is included as Appendix E.
+No complaints were received by Cleanaway for the site during the reporting period.
+A copy of the Complaints Register is included as Appendix G.